 You want people to comment on what you write, correct?
 Then it’s safe to assume that they want you to comments on their posts as well; but not just any comments, meaningful comments.
 When you comment on someone’s post it should show them that you actually read it, and you are responding to what they said.
 If you can’t always find something substantial to say, just leave a little response letting them know you are there and reading and supporting them.

 The same can be said of responding to comments.
 People want to know that their comments aren’t falling on deaf ears, and that they matter.
 They want to know that it’s appreciated that they’re leaving you meaningful comments and connecting with you, and that you are connecting with them in return.
 It’s one great big blogging community-and the back and forth is what makes it more than just shouting out into the internet.

-Whether you choose to respond forum style directly in the comments on the post, or emailing them a response, it goes a long way with people when they make the effort to reach out to you.
+Whether you choose to respond forum style directly in the comments on the post or by emailing them a response, it goes a long way with people when they make the effort to reach out to you.
+If interested, you can get in touch with a web design agency Shropshire (or wherever you are located) and ask them to design your page in such a way that your followers can reach out to you.
+Everyone would appreciate the extra effort you put in.
 Personally, if I’m following a blog and commenting often and I never receive any kind of response or acknowledgement-I’m less likely to continue commenting because I feel like they don’t care.
 Whether they do care or not is irrelevant at that point, because I feel like they don’t so why should it matter if I leave a meaningful comment?

 Enable Your Email (Blogger Users)